alex100t/go/README.md

 # go
-Some training program code in golang
+Some training code in golang